Preaching and Leading: Shaping Prophetic Communities (Bilingual)

 - Receive practical, contextual, faculty-mentor, peer and community feedback on preaching and leadership practices in ministry throughout the program.

-- Produce both a Leadership Formation Portfolio and a Ministry Transformation Research Project.
+- Produce a Ministry Transformation Transformation Project.

 Dr. Justo Gonzalez was born in Habana, Cuba and has been ordained in the Methodist Church since 1964.
 For thirty years he taught in a variety of theological institutions that include the Evangelical Seminary of Puerto Rico, Candler School of Theology at Emory University, Interdenominational Theological Center and Columbia Theological Seminary.
 He has written more than one hundred books, but he is best known for his two-volume The Story of Christianity and his three-volume A History of Christian Thought, which have been translated into eight languages.
 Besides his passion for connecting theology with the life of the church through publications, his most cherished and valued activity is the mentoring and encouraging of Hispanics and other minority scholars.